jirahandler/cvmfs-on-macbook/README.md

 - Download & install macFUSE from [macFUSE](https://osxfuse.github.io)
    - This will require you to allow the package by Benjamin F from Settings> Privacy & Security>Privacy
    - Click on allow
-   - You have to restart the system to ensure macfuse modules work
+   - You will have to restart the system to ensure macfuse modules work
 - Download & install the version for MacOS Silicon (M1/M2) as mentioned here under MacOS : [CVMFS Readme](https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html)
 - You might have to restart the system once again
 - Then do the following step by step

 >[!NOTE]
->You can club only certain commands in a single script.
+>Only certain commands can be clubbed in a single script.
 If you source the script, not everything will be executed due to shell spawning.

 ## Setting up cvmfs